Mick Jagger: In popular culture

 From the time that the Rolling Stones developed their anti-establishment image in the mid-1960s, Jagger, with Richards, has been an enduring icon of the counterculture.
 This was enhanced by his drug-related arrests, sexually charged on-stage antics, provocative song lyrics, and his role in Performance.
 One of his biographers, Christopher Andersen, describes him as "one of the dominant cultural figures of our time", adding that Jagger was "the story of a generation".
-Jagger, who at the time described himself as an anarchist and espoused the leftist slogans of the era, took part in a demonstration against the Vietnam War outside the US Embassy in London in 1968.
+Jagger, who at the time identified as an anarchist, took part in a demonstration against the Vietnam War outside the US Embassy in London in 1968.
 This inspired him to write "Street Fighting Man" that same year.

 In 1967, Cecil Beaton photographed Jagger's naked buttocks, a photo that sold at Sotheby's auction house in 1986 for $4,000.

 Jagger was reported to be a contender for the anonymous subject of Carly Simon's 1972 hit song "You're So Vain", on which he sings backing vocals.
 Pop artist Andy Warhol painted a series of silkscreen portraits of Jagger in 1975, one of which was owned by Farah Diba, wife of the Shah of Iran.
 It hung on a wall inside the royal palace in Tehran.

 In 2010, a retrospective exhibition of portraits of Jagger was presented at the festival Rencontres d'Arles, in France.
 The catalogue of the exhibition is the first photo album of Jagger and shows his evolution over 50 years.

 Jagger's relationships served as the inspiration for the theatrical show parody "Jumpin' Jack", written by Lyle Victor Albert.
 In the show, the protagonist, Jack, is "a member of that ever-expanding, worldwide club made up of Mick Jagger's illegitimate children."